Creating a Virtual Reality platform for visualising Smart Building data

 Further VR work with ARUP Design

 On the basis of Virtual Reality Smart Building platform, I was contracted by the University of Sheffield and Arup to design and develop a VR system that provides intuitively visual representations of the internal and external environment of the University of Sheffield’s Diamond Smart Building.
-The graphical data visualisation techniques I am designing aim to aid performance analysis of the ventilation system in the atrium of the building.
+The graphical data visualisation techniques I designed aim to aid performance analysis of the ventilation system in the atrium of the building.

 The system below enables representation of the Diamond’s outside environment, including, temperature, weather conditions, humidity, CO2 levels, wind direction and speed.